shaheeryasirofficial/Red-Team-Rust/README.md

 - Learn **malware-oriented Rust patterns**
 - Strengthen systems programming skills

-> Rust is extremely powerful for offensive tooling these notes make it approachable.
+> Rust is extremely powerful for offensive tooling — these notes make it approachable.

 ---

 ### 🧩 License

-This project is licensed under the **MIT License** — you are free to use, modify, and distribute it (even commercially).
+This project is licensed under the **MIT License** — feel free to use, modify, and distribute.

 [View Full License](LICENSE)